wilsonzlin/seekable-async-file/README.md

 ## Metrics

 Metrics will be populated via the `SeekableAsyncFileMetrics` struct.
-All values are atomic, so it's possible to read them at any time from any thread safely using the `Relaxed` ordering.
+All values are atomic, so it's possible to read them at any time from any thread safely using the provided getter methods.
 This is designed for use inside a larger system (e.g. database, object storage, cache) or I/O subsystem.

 ## Features